Transportation of soils contaminated with flammable liquids

 Special Provision 16

-The technical name of at least one of the most dangerous substances that predominantly contributes to the hazard or hazards posed by the dangerous goods must be shown, in parentheses, on the shipping document following the shipping name [Section 3.5(1)(c)(ii)(A)].
+Special Provision 16 states that the technical name of at least one of the most dangerous substances that predominantly contributes to the hazard or hazards posed by the dangerous goods must be shown, in parentheses, on the shipping document following the shipping name as per clause 3.5(1)(c)(ii)(A) of the TDG Regulations.

 Special Provision 56

-A mixture of solids that are not dangerous goods and liquids included in Class 3, flammable liquids may be handled, offered for transport or transported under UN3175, SOLIDS CONTAINING FLAMMABLE LIQUID, N.O.S. without the tests and criteria for including substances in Class 4.1, Flammable Solids, if:
+Special Provision 56 states that mixtures of solids that are not dangerous goods and liquids included in Class 3, Flammable Liquids may be handled, offered for transport or transported under UN3175, SOLIDS CONTAINING FLAMMABLE LIQUID, N.O.S. without applying the tests and criteria for including substances in Class 4.1, Flammable Solids, if both of the following conditions are met:

 • there is no visible liquid at the time the mixture is loaded into a container or at the time the container is closed